I've always been fascinated by the wonders of the universe.

 zoom using a variety of settings.

-I've tried using a tripod but just find it too frustrating, especially when the subject is very
+I've tried using a tripod but I find it too awkward to use, especially when the subject is very

 and there seems little point.
-If I want to be wowed by photos of the universe I just
+To be wowed by photos of the universe I just

-turn to those produced by the Hubble and James Webb telescopes.
+turn to those produced by the Hubble and James Webb (JWST) telescopes.

 There are umpteen wonderful photos that we can view in books, on the TV, the Internet, Social Media etc.